gibranfil/gibranfil.github.io/_projects/(8) Trading App Analysis and Clustering.md

 name: Trading App Analysis and Clustering
 tools: [Analysis, Python, Clustering]
 image: https://i.imgur.com/Fg0EMPr.jpeg
-description: Recommendation System for Coursera courses.
+description: Cleaning, Analysis, and Clustering of Trading app data.
 ---

 # Trading App Analysis and Clustering
+The data are provided by Revou courses.
 This project will try to answer these question.
 - What are the user trends of our investment app? checking the trend of our apps will help check the growth.
 - How much money is moving in each type of investment and how often? this make sure to apply feature in a right way.